 AASB 119 Employee Benefits requires the use of the yield on long-term Commonwealth Government bonds as the discount rate in the measurement of the long service leave liability.
-The yield on long-term Commonwealth Government bonds has decreased from 2019 (1.25%) to 2020 (0.75%).
+The yield on long-term Commonwealth Government bonds has increased from 2020 (0.75%) to 2021 (1.25%).

-This decrease in the bond yield, which is used as the rate to discount future long service leave cash flows, results in an increase in the reported long service leave liability.
+This increase in the bond yield, which is used as the rate to discount future long service leave cash flows, results in a decrease in the reported long service leave liability.

-The actuarial assessment performed by the Department of Treasury and Finance decreased the salary inflation rate from 2019 (4%) to 2020 (2.5%).
-As a result, there is a decrease in the reported long service leave liability resulting from changes in the salary inflation rate.
+The actuarial assessment performed by the Department of Treasury and Finance left the salary inflation rate at 2.5% for long service liability.
+As a result, there is no net financial effect resulting from changes in the salary inflation rate.

-The net financial effect of the changes to actuarial assumptions in the current financial year is a decrease in the long service leave liability of \$76,000.
+The net financial effect of the changes to actuarial assumptions in the current financial year is a decrease in the long service leave liability of \$104,000.
 The impact on future periods is impracticable to estimate as the long service leave liability is calculated using a number of demographical and financial assumptions - including the long-term discount rate.